-In this buying guide we dive deep into how electric power washers work, and we review five of the best electric power washers on the market.
+In this buying guide we dive deep into how electric power washers work, what to look for when you’re shopping for an electric power washer, and we review five of the best electric power washers on the market.

 Short of repainting the whole exterior, what’s the best way to clean up a house and improve it’s curb appeal?

 A thorough cleaning!
 Washing away the grime and dirt that has been piling up for years gives any house a shiny new look.

 However, scrubbing a house’s exterior, sidewalks or deck with brush and hose is painfully time-consuming.
 Just reaching the second or third story siding can be downright impossible.

 A power washer is highly recommended for house renovation cleaning jobs.
 You’ll be amazed at the work an electric power washer can accomplish in a fraction of the time.

 In a Hurry?
 Here Are 5 of the Best Electric Power Washers…

 In our research we found these 5 best electric power washers.
 They have solid reviews from hundreds of real-life users.
 These have been put through the grind of everyday power washing jobs on everything from cars to major construction sites.
 Depending on your needs, this list is a great place to start.

 |Highsell 3800 PSI||High power for a great price, best value for house renovation cleaning jobs||3800 / 2.8||4.7 / 5.0||Buy on Amazon|

 |Briggs and Stratton 20601||Granular spray control for low pressure / high volume washing||1800 / 4.0||4.4 / 5.0||Buy on Amazon|